 Performing high-intensity resistance training can be done in many different ways.
 For example, a popular way to perform this type of training is by performing supersets.
 This is a workout technique where you alternate between two exercises without taking a break.
 The first exercise would typically be more complex, and after one set, you’ll switch to the second exercise.

 Another great way to do high-intensity resistance training is by doing circuits.
 These are short bursts of exercises that alternate in quick succession with no break in between.
-By doing this, you’ll complete a series of exercises with a few breaks, and your heart rate will stay elevated throughout your entire circuit.
+Complete a series of exercises with short breaks, keeping your heart rate elevated.
 A third method for doing high-intensity resistance training would be drop sets.
 In these workouts, you would start at your heaviest weight and then proceed with lighter weights as the sets progress on their own until finally achieving failure on the last set.

 How To Burn Fat Fast With High-Intensity Resistance Training

 HIIT is a form of interval training that alternates short bursts of high-intensity exercise with less intense breaks.
 It keeps your heart rate elevated and helps you burn fat fast because it keeps your mind focused throughout the whole sequence of exercises.

 Keep Your Focus You’ll alternate between two types of aerobic activity as a HIIT workout progresses, keeping your focus on the task at hand.